-The problem is that most Utah business owners either apply to national online lenders out of convenience, or walk into one large bank without considering the credit union down the street offering rates 3–5 percentage points lower.
-This guide maps the actual landscape — local lenders, state programs, regional differences, and what your business realistically qualifies for right now.
+Most Utah business owners apply to national online lenders for convenience.
+Many walk into one large bank without considering credit unions.
+Yet credit unions offer rates 3–5 percentage points lower.
+This guide maps the actual landscape.

 Utah's Small Business Lending Landscape in 2026